Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets' 4.56 team ERA ranks 21st among all MLB pitching staffs.
+- The Mets' 4.54 team ERA ranks 21st across all league pitching staffs.

-- Mets pitchers combine to rank 22nd in baseball in home runs surrendered (152 total, 1.3 per game).
+- Mets pitchers combine to surrender 153 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Quintana gets the start for the Mets, his sixth of the season.
-He is 0-4 with a 3.03 ERA and 20 strikeouts through 29 2/3 innings pitched.

-- In his last appearance on Saturday, the left-hander tossed six innings against the Atlanta Braves, giving up one earned run while surrendering four hits.
+- Lucchesi will make his first start of the season for the Mets.

+- It's the season debut and his first appearance in more than a year for the 30-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.